Import a Git repo

 This issue is resolved starting with Team Foundation Server 2018 Update 2 RC1 and higher.

-- A VSTS account.
+- An organization in Azure DevOps.
 If you don't have one, you can sign up for one for free.
-Each account includes free, unlimited private Git repositories.
+Each organization includes free, unlimited private Git repositories.

-- If you are using TFS, you must have TFS 2017 Update 1 or higher.
-For instructions on manually importing a Git repo using TFS 2017 RTM or earlier, see Manually import a repo.
+- To import a repository using TFS 2017 RTM or earlier, see Manually import a repo.

 Import into a new repo